 Pasanda Style Seasoning

-a) Meanwhile, trim the spring onion and thinly slice.
+a) Meanwhile, trim and thinly slice the spring onion.